WSStudios/UE4ProtobufExample/README.md

 If you encounter issues compiling protobuf or the sample project on Linux, I feel bad for you son.
 Here are some tips:

 #### ./configure Errors
 The `./configure ... ` command pounded me with a litany of seemingly nonsensical complaints.
-When `./configure` fails, it generates a log files `config.log` in the same directory where `./configure` was run.
-This log contains compile errors or other diagnostic information that can be used to diagnose errors.
+When `./configure` fails, it generates a log file, `config.log`, in the same directory where `./configure` was run.
+This log contains compile errors or other information that can be used to diagnose errors.

 #### Understand ./configure Arguments
 Each argument to `./configure` was discovered via much trial, error, and gnashing of teeth.
 Run `./configure --help` for a cursory overview of the options available.
 Here's an explainer: